mildredwilliams2016/Hello-world/README.md

 hi people!

-i like having full access to net and mining all the i like coffeescript
+i like having full access to net and mining all the way i like coffeescript